What is Share Market?

 What is Meant by Trading and Investment?

-The fundamental difference is that trading refers to short term buying and selling of shares whereas investment refers to long term buying of shares.
-A trader normally tries to churn the money rapidly whereas the investor tries to buy a good stock in the sharemarket and waits for the stock price to appreciate.
+The fundamental difference is that trading refers to the short-term buying and selling of shares whereas investment refers to long-term holding and buying of shares.
+A trader normally tries to churn the money rapidly following short term events and market movements of prices of stocks of any company whereas the investor tries to buy a good stock in the sharemarket and waits for the stock price to appreciate over time.

 What is Rolling Settlements?

 Every order that is executed on the share market must be settled.
 Buyers receive their shares and sellers receive the sale proceeds.
 The settlement is the procedure wherein the buyers procure their shares and sellers receive their monies.
 The rolling settlement is when all trades have to be settled at the end of the day.
-In other words, the buyer must pay for his purchase and seller delivers the sold shares in one day on the share market.
+In other words, the buyer must pay for his purchase and the seller delivers the sold shares in one day on the share market.
 Indian share markets adopt the T+2 settlements, which means the transactions are completed on Day One and the settlement of these trades must be completed within two working days from Day One.
+However, T+1 is currently being adopted in phases.

 What is SEBI?